soudev/knowledge.mine/stuff/frontend_frameworks_interface.md

 * [Bootswatch : Free themes for Twitter Bootstrap](http://bootswatch.com/)

+* [Free Bootstrap UI Kits by Pixelkit](http://pixelkit.github.io/PixelKit-Bootstrap-UI-Kits/) - A free flat UI kit built on Bootstrap for any developer that wants to build a cool looking and functional website.

 * [The Big Badass List of Twitter Bootstrap Resources](http://bootstraphero.com/the-big-badass-list-of-twitter-bootstrap-resources)

 * [Bootsnipp.com, home of free HTML snippets for Bootstrap](http://bootsnipp.com/)